Outline

 Step B: Complement your major

-You'll select one of the following four options:
+You'll select one of three options:

 Option 1: A second major